So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

 You could save money by comparing broadband prices – it may also work out cheaper to get a bundle that includes broadband, mobile phone and TV under a single contract.

-Before you say goodbye to your old home, you should think about your first night at the new property.
+Before you say goodbye to your old home, think about your first night at the new property.

-Make sure any essentials are easy to get to.
-Some essential things should travel with you in your car rather than in the removal lorry.
+Make sure any essentials are easy to get to and taken with you in your car instead of a removals van, such as:

-You probably won’t want to cook the first night, so you might need to look up the local takeaway options.
+You probably also won’t want to cook the first night in your new house, so look up local takeaway options.

 Moving into your new home

-- Once you arrive at the new house, you should take a good look around and check if everything is in order.
+Once you arrive at the new house, take a look around and check if everything is in order.

-- If it’s a rental property you should check everything against the inventory and take photos of any defects you notice and notify the landlord or the letting agent.
+If it’s a rental property, you should check everything against the inventory, take photos of any defects you notice and notify the landlord or the letting agent.
 You don’t want to be held liable for any existing defects when you eventually move out.

-- If you’ve bought the property, you should still have a good look around.
-If the previous owner has left anything in the property that they shouldn’t have, like such as an old washing machine, you may be able to get them to remove it.
+If you’ve bought the property, you should still have a good look around.
+If the previous owner has left anything in the property that they shouldn’t have, like an old washing machine, you should be able to get them to remove it.

-- Should the new house not have new door locks, it’s a good idea to change them.
+If the new house doesn't have new door locks, it’s a good idea to change them.

-You can now breathe, put the kettle on – or pour the champagne – and give yourself a celebratory fist pump.
+You can now breathe, put the kettle on – or pour the champagne – and congratulate yourself.